 At this point, I can not stress enough the value of having your own legal counsel or representation involved in this part of the process.
 Speakers and talent often have their own representation, and so should you as the other party in the transaction.
 If you don’t have access at your organization to legal counsel, consider partnering with a speakers bureau or agency who has this expertise in house, like we do here.
 This will potentially help you avoid very costly mistakes down the road should something unexpected happen.

 Another important thing to mention at this stage.
-In the speaker-booking industry, there is an understanding that speaking offers are taken very seriously by speakers.
+When you’re going to book a keynote speaker, there is an understanding that speaking offers are taken very seriously by speakers.
 Once an invitation is extended and accepted by a speaker, the sponsor or host organization is expected to honor the invitation by moving to and executing a contract.
 In other words, it’s unwise and strongly discouraged to extend multiple formal offers at the same time if you plan to book only one of the speakers or entertainers to which you’ve extended offers.

 Once parties are in agreement on the contract, everyone should sign and receive a copy.
 It is at this point that the speaking agreement is in force, and any financial stipulations such as deposits should be paid.